molware/molware.github.io/piko/exampleSite/content/blog/2-Building_A_Homelab_2.md

 ---
 title: Building a Homelab - Pt.
 2
-tags: ["homelab","virtualization","proxmox","vmware","virtualbox"]
+tags: ["homelab","virtualization","proxmox","vmware","virtualbox","pfsense","splunk"]
 categories: ["homelab","cyber101"]
-description: "Guide to building a homelab."
+description: "Looking to build your own homelab?
+This blog post explores the basic setup, adding a firewall for segmentation and control, and even adding a SIEM for log collection and analysis.
+With scalability options and the ability to add features like IDS and proxy servers, this is the perfect guide for starting your own homelab."
 author: molware
 ShowRelated: true
 ---